-- We will continue to invest in modern, efficient customer service and improve our existing homes. - We remain on track to upgrade our older homes by 2030 to Energy Performance Certificate (EPC) Level C or equivalent. - In this latest report on Environmental, Social and Governance we reaffirm our commitment to protect the environment.
+- We will continue to invest in modern, efficient customer service and improve our existing homes. - We remain on track to upgrade our older homes by 2030 to Energy Performance Certificate (EPC) Level C or equivalent. - In this latest report on Environmental, Social and Governance (www.stonewater.org/investors/ sustainability/) we reaffirm our commitment to protect the environment.

 Our colleagues' dedication drives our successes.
 I was delighted to see Stonewater recognised as having excellent engagement levels with a one-star "Best Companies" award in January 2024.
-In the national Ethnicity Awards, we also placed in the top 10 in both the Network Group of the Year and Outstanding Employer categories for our commitment to creating an inclusive environment.
+In the national Ethnicity Awards, we also placed in the top 10 in the Outstanding Employer Engagement categories for our commitment to creating an inclusive environment.

-We will always strive to be an outstanding employer and provide affordable homes to people in need, and manage and maintain them so they're safe.
+We will always strive to be an outstanding employer and provide affordable homes to people in need and manage and maintain them so they're safe.

-I am delighted to conclude this statement by expressing my personal appreciation and thanks to the Chief Executive Nicholas Harris, to the Board and Committee members and, of course, to every member of the Chief Officer Group and to every colleague who contributes to Stonewater's ongoing success.
+I am delighted to conclude this statement by expressing my personal appreciation and thanks to the Chief Executive Nicholas Harris, to the Board and Committee members and, of course, to every member of the Chief Officer Group and to every member of the Stonewater team who contributes to its ongoing success.